WebAssembly/component-model/design/mvp/Explainer.md

 despecialized types, but have distinct type encodings.
 This allows them to convey a more specific intent; for example, `result` isn't just a variant, it's a variant that *means* success or failure, so source-code bindings can expose it via idiomatic source-language error reporting.
-And this can also sometimes allow values to be represented differently; for example `string` may use different Unicode encodings, while still representing the same set of values.
+And, this can also sometimes allow values to be represented differently; for example, `string` may use different Unicode encodings while still representing the same set of values.
+Notably, the Canonical ABI uses different representations for `string` and `flags`.

 Note that, at least initially, variants are required to have a non-empty list of cases.
 This could be relaxed in the future to allow an empty list of cases, with